DirtyStreetCoder/ExportMermaid2File/README.md

   - '#000000': Black background
   - Any valid CSS color name or hex code

+#### Output Directory (`em2f.outputDirectory`)
+Sets the default directory for exported files.
+* Default: "" (empty - uses source file location)
+* Examples:
+  - Absolute path: "C:\\exports" or "/home/user/exports"
+  - Relative path: "./exports" or "../exports"
+  - Environment variables: "%USERPROFILE%\\Documents\\exports"

 ### Usage Tips
 1. For web usage, stick with SVG format for best quality and smallest file size
 2. For presentations, use PNG with scale 2 or higher to ensure clarity when zooming
-3. For documents that will be printed, consider using PDF format
+3. For professional documents that will be printed, use PDF format for perfect scaling
 4. If your diagram has light colors, use PNG with white background for better visibility
 5. For dark mode applications, try the dark theme with transparent PNG background
+6. When generating PDFs, ensure Chrome or Edge is installed on your system

 ### Example Configurations
 For web development: